iov-one/weave/docs/basics/consensus.rst

 nodes are actively collaborating to break the system.
 This is possibly the strongest guarantee of any production blockchain consensus algorithm.

-The benefit of this approach is that any block that has over two thrids of the signature is `provably correct by light clients <https://blog.cosmos.network/light-clients-in-tendermint-consensus-1237cfbda104>`__
+The benefit of this approach is that any block that has over two thirds of the signature is `provably correct by light clients <https://blog.cosmos.network/light-clients-in-tendermint-consensus-1237cfbda104>`__
 The state is never rolled back and clients can take actions based on that state.
 This opens the possibility of blockchain payments to be settled